List of international sports federations: Associate members of GAISF

+Before the dissolution of GAISF in 2023, other than full members (composing ASOIF, AIOWF, ARISF and AIMS), there have been Associate members of GAISF.
+After the dissolution of GAISF, the proposal has been for its former associate members to be granted observer status at the SportAccord General Assembly.
+The following were associate members:

 Federations recognized by the International Paralympic Committee (IPC)

-There are 17 international federations recognized by the IPC, while the IPC itself serves as the international federation for 6 sports.
-IPC recognises also 4 International Organisations of Sports for the Disabled.
-And there are another 14 federations which are recognised by the IPC but are not eligible to be IPC members.
+There are 18 international federations recognized by the IPC, while the IPC itself serves as the international federation for six sports.
+IPC recognises also 3 International Organisations of Sports for the Disabled.
+And there are another 15 federations which are recognised by the IPC but are not eligible to be IPC members.

 Sports directly governed by IPC

 On 30 November 2016, the IPC adopted the "World Para" brand for all 10 of the sports that it directly governed at that time.
 At the 2021 IPC General Assembly, IPC members provided a strong mandate for the IPC to cease acting as the international federation for 10 sports by the end of 2026.
-Para alpine skiing, Para cross-country, Para snowboard and Para biathlon have been already transferred to FIS and IBU.
-Currently IPC acts as the international federation for 6 sports:
+Para-alpine skiing, para cross country skiing and para snowboard were transferred to FIS, and Para biathlon was transferred to IBU to be overseen by a joint steering committee involving IBU and FIS.} Currently IPC acts as the international federation for six sports: